7 Layer Taco Dip

 Jump to Recipe Pin Recipe

-This layered taco dip is one of the BEST party appetizers, and it’s quick and SO easy to make.
-With 5 minutes and 7 simple ingredients, you’ll whip up a crowd-pleasing dip that’s perfect for any get-together.
+This 7 layer taco dip is one of the best party appetizers, and it’s quick and so easy to make!
+With 10 minutes and a handful of simple ingredients, you’ll whip up a crowd-pleasing dip that’s perfect for any get-together.

-This no-cook dip is made with layers of refried beans, creamy guacamole, sour cream, and your favorite taco toppings.
-Serve the cool, layered dip with tortilla chips, sliced veggies, or crackers for dipping.
+This no-cook dip is made with layers of bean dip, creamy guacamole, sour cream, and your favorite taco toppings.
+Serve the cool, layered dip with tortilla chips, corn chips, sliced veggies, or crackers for dipping.

 The best part is that you can customize this dip recipe completely.
 Use more or less of each ingredient or even add or swap out ingredients according to your tastes.